semgrep/semgrep-docs/docs/troubleshooting/gitlab-sast.md

 GitLab includes a SAST analyzer that uses Semgrep to find vulnerabilities.
 If you suspect your issue lies with GitLab, check [GitLab’s SAST troubleshooting guide](https://docs.gitlab.com/ee/user/application_security/sast/#troubleshooting).

-If you're having trouble and you suspect the issue lies with Semgrep, you can find some advice below.
+If you're having trouble and you suspect the issue lies with Semgrep, you can find advice below.

 [TOC]